 2. It’s a beautiful setting fit for royalty

-They have done such an amazing job with restoring this beautiful train carriage.
+They have done such an amazing job of restoring this beautiful train carriage.
 All the tables are laid with white table cloths, White Rose of York crockery and gleaming silverware.
-There were also authentic table lamps, like they would have used years ago.
+There were also authentic table lamps like they would have used years ago.

 As soon as I walked into the Countess of York, it was an escape from the outside world and even this century!
 I felt like I had travelled back in time to a bygone era.
 As I took my seat and classical music filled the air, I could almost imagine looking out the window and seeing the world pass me by.
 Bliss!

 3. The Countess of York afternoon tea is simply divine